Sjj1024/PakePlus/docs/guide/index.md

 layout: doc
 ---

-# PackPlus Guide
+# PakePlus Guide

-PackPlus is a packaging tool based on Tauri2 and GitHub.
+PakePlus is a packaging tool based on Tauri2 and GitHub.
 You can also call me PP or 2P🫣. you can package any website/Vue/React project's static `dist` files into a cross-platform desktop application.
-It’s compact (less than 5M) and high-performance, while PackPlus itself is only about 8M. <span style="color:red">in order to avoid excessive pressure on Github servers caused by excessive use, PackPlus has implemented restrictions: only one project can be created and published one hourly!</span>
+It’s compact (less than 5M) and high-performance, while PakePlus itself is only about 8M. <span style="color:red">in order to avoid excessive pressure on Github servers caused by excessive use, PakePlus has implemented restrictions: only one project can be created and published one hourly!</span>

 <video src="../static/videos/pakeplus.mp4" controls="controls" width="100%"></video>

 ## Features

 -   🎐 **20x smaller** than Electron packages (less than 5M!) and **10x faster** in performance
--   🚀 Built on **Rust Tauri**, making PackPlus **lighter and faster** than JS-based frameworks
+-   🚀 Built on **Rust Tauri**, making PakePlus **lighter and faster** than JS-based frameworks
 -   📦 **Rich built-in features**—supports shortcuts, immersive windows, and minimalist customization
--   👻 PackPlus is just an **ultra-lightweight** tool that replaces old packaging methods with Tauri, supporting **cross-platform desktop**
+-   👻 PakePlus is just an **ultra-lightweight** tool that replaces old packaging methods with Tauri, supporting **cross-platform desktop**
 -   📲 Uses **native frameworks** to package Android and iOS apps, resulting in **smaller and faster** builds than Tauri2
 -   🤗 **Simple UI**—no need to install any local dev environment, saving time, effort, and disk space
 -   🌹 No complex dependencies required—**automatically packages in the cloud** using GitHub Actions